imihajlow/blog/content/posts/ccpu.md

 # Instruction execution

-The control board takes `IR`, clock, and flags as an input and outputs all the control signals for other boards.
-On this board instruction execution is encoded with discrete logic.
+On the control board instruction execution is encoded with discrete logic.
+Using the value of the instruction register (`IR`), clock, and flags, the control signals for the registers, ALU, and memory are calculated.
+Such signals include (but are not limited to):
+ * load `IR`,
+ * increment `IP`,
+ * write or read memory,
+ * write any register,
+ * enable a register or ALU output to drive a bus.

 Most of the instructions are executed in two clock cycles.
 The `LDI` (load immediate) instruction requires four cycles: `IP` should be incremented twice.